THE INCREDIBLE HULK

 Hulk leaping. |

-The character designs were
+The character designs were inspired by the

-inspired by the artwork of Sal Buscema, who had worked on the comic during the 70s and 80s.
-The
+Buscema, who had worked on the comic during the

-fluid animation was a step-up from the limited movement of the earlier Hulk cartoon, despite utilizing stock footage whenever Banner
+movement of the earlier Hulk cartoon that aired as part of 1966’s The Marvel Super Heroes, despite utilizing stock footage whenever Banner

 Hulked-out.
 Hulk’s sidekick Rick Jones was modified slightly by being given

 blonde hair and always shown wearing a cowboy hat.
-Banner’s girlfriend Betty
+Banner’s girlfriend, Betty

 Ross (B.J.
-Ward) was made a research scientist who worked alongside Banner.
+Ward), was made a research scientist who worked alongside Banner.

 Hulk’s principal antagonist was renamed Ned Talbot (Pat Fraley) rather than